-The Rocket Fund invests on a project-by-project basis.
+The Rocket Fund invests on a project-by-project basis and does not have a “standard” investment level.
 Investments are based on the financial needs of the production, budget, recoupment potential and the reasonability of the request.
 All investment applications must be supported with documentation that clearly demonstrates a program’s merit.
-High dollar or percentage-of-budget investment requests must clearly outline the recoupment potential, in addition to providing a compelling reason for the larger investment amount.
-There is no cap on investment requests, but we encourage you to reach out to the Rocket Fund for direction before submitting applications for higher investments.
+High dollar or percentage-of-budget investment requests must clearly outline the recoupment potential in addition to providing a compelling reason for the larger investment amount.
+There is no cap on investment requests, but we encourage Producers to reach out to the Rocket Fund for direction prior to submitting applications for higher investments.

 What is an Audience Development Plan?
 How is that different from a marketing strategy?

 An Audience Development Plan is your discoverability plan and addresses how your target audience is going to discover your program, and outlines your strategy to build an audience and promote your program to that audience.
 A marketing strategy addresses how you will market your program to potential buyers (i.e. Canadian and International broadcasters and distributors), and the promotional plan that will spread awareness of your program to the buyers.
 For additional information on creating an Audience Development Plan, please reference the Audience Development Plan Template and Rocket Fund’s Guide to Audience Success.

 The Audience Development Plan Template links to a Budget Template – do we need to fill that out and submit as well?

 If you are financing your Audience Development Plan separately (i.e. the budget is not included in your overall project budget which you are currently applying for), please do include a separate budget and proposed financing structure for the ADP.
 If you have included costs for your ADP within your overall project budget, please just note/include what budget accounts cover your ADP.

 Do you require pre-consultation between the Rocket Fund and Producer before submitting an application?